 Social entrepreneurship: working on a mission

 Entrepreneurship is about more than making money, social entrepreneurs believe.
-With their business, they therefore contribute to solving a social problem.
-Do you want to start a social enterprise?
+Do you want to contribute to solving a social problem and start a social enterprise?
 Read how to define your mission and which legal structure best suits your company.
 And discover how to show how your company makes the world a little better.

 Does your business solve a social, societal or environmental problem?
 And is that the main purpose of your business?
 Then you may call yourself a social entrepreneur.
-Your company does not exist to make as much profit as possible but to do something good for the world.
 Making money is not your main goal, but your business is financially independent.

 What makes a social entrepreneur?

 Social entrepreneurship is not the same as sustainable business or responsible business conduct.
 But these terms are often interchanged.
-Jorien van Lookeren Campagne, policy officer at Social Enterprise NL, explains the difference: "In social enterprise, the social goal you want to achieve with your business is paramount.
-The other terms are about enterprises where making profit comes first.
-Secondly, they also have social objectives."
+Jorien van Lookeren Campagne, policy officer at Social Enterprise NL, explains the difference: "In entrepreneurship, the social goal you want to achieve with your business is paramount.
+In sustainable or socially responsible businesses, making a profit is paramount.
+Secondly, they also have social objectives.

 Social enterprise can be done in many different ways.
 Think of a restaurant that employs people with disabilities in its service.
 Or a furniture maker who turns old materials into new furniture.
 Van Lookeren Campagne sums it up: "Social entrepreneurs work hard for social welfare, a better environment and a sustainable world."